Community Living Standards

 - Throwing Objects: Throwing or shooting objects from windows or balconies is prohibited.

-- Trash: Failure to remove trash and/or recycling to designated trash container is prohibited.
+- Trash Regulations: Failure to remove trash and/or recycling to designated trash containers is prohibited.

 - Trespassing: Attempting to gain access or trespassing in a residential community when closed for break periods is prohibited.